Rest between sets on 5x5: 90s vs 3min vs 5min

 For strength training, this is counterproductive.

-A 2014 study in the Journal of Strength and Conditioning Research had lifters train with either 1-minute or 3-minute rest periods over 8 weeks.
-The 3-minute group gained significantly more strength and similar muscle mass.
+An 8-week study in the Journal of Strength and Conditioning Research had resistance-trained men train with either 1-minute or 3-minute rest periods.
+The 3-minute group gained more strength and more muscle - the longer rest let them maintain heavier loads and more total reps across their sets.

 Short rest might burn more calories during the session, but it reduces the weight you can lift, which reduces the strength stimulus.